kaesh0/Civic-service/backend/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
+5. Update documentation
-5. Submit a pull request
+6. Submit a pull request

 ## License

 MIT License

+## Support

+For issues and questions:
+- Create an issue in the repository
+- Check the API documentation
+- Review the error messages and logs

+---

+**Note**: This is a production-ready backend with comprehensive security features.
+Make sure to properly configure all environment variables and security settings before deploying to production.